-Although you can complete this drive in one day (about nine-hours), to make the most out of this road trip, it comes highly recommended to extend it to a three-day adventure.
+Although you can complete this drive in one day (about nine-hours), to make the most out of this road trip, it is highly recommended to extend it to a three-day adventure.

-This 877.6 kilometers or 544-mile drive is jam-packed with wonderful attractions like whale and dolphin watching along the New South Wales coast, diving excursions and the white sand beaches of Jervis Bay.
+This 877.6 kilometers or 544-mile drive is jam-packed with beautiful attractions like whale and dolphin watching along the New South Wales coast, diving excursions, and the white sand beaches of Jervis Bay.